leighmacdonald/php_rbac/docs/usage.markdown

 ### Using the Subject/SubjectInterface to extend your own user class

 This demonstrates using the [`SubjectInterface`](https://github.com/leighmacdonald/php_rbac/blob/master/src/RBAC/Subject/SubjectInterface.php) to attach roles to your own class.
-There is a very basic subject example located at [`Subject`](https://github.com/leighmacdonald/php_rbac/blob/master/src/RBAC/Subject/Subject.php)
+There is a minimal implemented subject example located at [`Subject`](https://github.com/leighmacdonald/php_rbac/blob/master/src/RBAC/Subject/Subject.php)

 ```php